kodecocodes/objective-c-style-guide/useful_scripts/README.md

 **Description:**

-This scripts allows developer to remove extra part of filename in some files list.
+This script allows developer to remove extra part of filename in some files list.
 For example, if you got resources from customer with 'Retina' word in file name, this script removes all accurences.

 ## Snippets Import

 **Description:**

-This scripts imports all snippets from working or specified directory to Xcode
+This script imports all snippets from working or specified directory to Xcode.

+## iOS Application Localizer

+**Description:**

+This script helps developer in providing localization files for customer.